AY & J Successful in Achieving Entry Clearance for the Partner of a British Citizen and Her Son in the Case of An Absent Father.

 Proving genuineness of employment

 Following an initial discussion, we were able to advise on the financial and adequate accommodation requirements.
 We were satisfied that our client would meet the requirements and advised on the documentation to provide.
-The sponsor spent time working remotely to be with his family, hence it was essential to provide a clear and factual outline of the circumstances of the employment; we worked with the employer to ensure this was transparent to the Home Office.
-It was important to show the genuineness of the employment since this could be a basis of refusal as we have seen often.
+The sponsor spent time working remotely to be with his family, which is why it was essential to provide a clear and factual outline of the circumstances of the employment.
+We worked with the employer to ensure this was transparent to the Home Office; it was important to show the genuineness of the employment since this could be a basis of refusal as we have seen often.

 Satisfying the immigration rules on relocation of a child where the father is absent